 Thank you to all volunteers for doing your part during the restrictions, and for continuing to follow the physical distancing requirements still in place.

 As we move into reconnecting with volunteers, there is an opportunity to explore how volunteer opportunities might be reimagined and extended to include more people and more flexible roles.

 It’s good to volunteer with us – maybe you could help too.

 Last year we were not able to hold assemblies and in-person events to thank volunteers.
-This year the week-long celebration will once again see schools, preschools and centres hosting a wonderful array of morning/afternoon teas and luncheons, as well as award ceremonies and assemblies where staff and students can reconnect with their volunteers and say thanks.
+This year the week-long celebrations saw schools, preschools and centres hosting a wonderful array of morning/afternoon teas and luncheons, as well as award ceremonies and assemblies where staff and students could reconnect with their volunteers and say thanks.

-We would love to hear what you’re doing to celebrate NVW 2021.
+We would love to hear what you did to celebrate NVW 2021.
 You can email us at education.volunteers [at] sa.gov.au.

-Here are some of the ways volunteers will be recognised during National Volunteer Week 2021
+Here are some of the ways volunteers were recognised during National Volunteer Week 2021